capmeth/acid/docsite/docs/configuration/options.md

 `tagname` should be lowercase alphanumeric (incl. dashes).
 A string value is the tag description.

-Any tag attached to an asset that is not defined here will not appear in the docsite.
+Any tag attached to an asset that is not defined here will not be available as a filter in the docsite.

 ## title